appsquickly/typhoon/README.md

 ```
 The thing with this approach is, if you wanted to change to another weather client implementation you'd have to go
-and find all the places in your code that use it, and move them over to the new one.
+and find all the places in your code that use the old one, and move them over to the new one.

 Also, in order to test your view controller, you now have to test the weather client at the same time, and this
 can get tricky, especially as your application gets more complex.